Beat Insomnia Naturally

 2. Regular Sleep-Wake Cycle: The body works best on routine rhythms.
 For optimal sleeping patterns go to sleep the same time each night and wake up the same time each morning.
 The most you should deviate if at all possible would be thirty minutes.

 Research has shown that people need at least seven and up to nine hours of sleep for optimal health.
 Every hour of sleep between 9pm and midnight is equivalent to two hours of sleep quality after midnight.
 I always try to get my clients to be in bed by 11pm at the latest.
+This is key for beating insomnia naturally.

 3. Only Use Your Bed for Sleeping: Many people do all sorts of activities in their bed.
 For optimal sleeping habits attempt to train your body that when you get in your bed it is time to go to sleep.
 Get any other sort of distractions out of your bedroom.